zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/ingress-path-regex-annotation.md

 ## Customizing NGINX Ingress Controller with Path-Regex Annotations

-We suggest reading the NGINX [documentation on resolve location priority](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/#nginx-location-priority) to gain additional contenx about NGINX and NGINX Plus before using the ``path-regex`` annotation.
+We suggest reading the NGINX [documentation on resolve location priority](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/#nginx-location-priority) to gain additional context about NGINX and NGINX Plus before using the ``path-regex`` annotation.

 ## Ingress Type